THIS DATE IN HISTORY: Jan. 1

 Video: MTL@BOS: Byron knocks in rebound past Rask

 2017: The NHL kicks off the celebration of its 100th year with the first Scotiabank Centennial Classic at Exhibition Stadium in Toronto.
-The 40,148 fans on hand see Auston Matthews score with 1:20 remaining in overtime to give the Toronto Maple Leafs a 5-4 victory against the Detroit Red Wings.
-Toronto leads 4-1 before the Red Wings rally in the final 6:06 of the third period, tying the game on a goal by Anthony Mantha with 1.1 seconds remaining.
+The 40,148 fans on hand see Auston Matthews score with 1:20 remaining in overtime to give the Maple Leafs a 5-4 victory against the Red Wings.
+Toronto leads 4-1 before Detroit rallies in the final 6:06 of the third period, tying the game on a goal by Anthony Mantha with 1.1 seconds remaining.

 2018: J.T.
 Miller's power-play goal at 2:43 of overtime gives the New York Rangers a 3-2 win against the Buffalo Sabres in the 2018 Bridgestone NHL Winter Classic at Citi Field in New York.
 First-period goals by Paul Carey and Michael Grabner put New York ahead 2-0, but Sam Reinhart gets one back for Buffalo 56 seconds into the second period.
 Rasmus Ristolainen ties the game when he beats Henrik Lundqvist 27 seconds into the third.